Picmonic/example-php-challenge/SETUP.md

 ### Prerequisites

-In order for this application to run you need:
+In order for this application to run you will need:

-1. Vagrant 1.7.2 or greater and VirtualBox V 4.3.28 or greater.
+1. Vagrant 1.7.2 or greater

-or

-2. A LAMP Stack with PHP v5.5 or greater.
+2. VirtualBox V 4.3.28 or greater.

 ## Vagrant Setup